 A rotary tool is great if you like to give your projects a good finished look.
 This tool is good for working with acrylic, plastic, wood, and more.
 This tool is not essential for your lab, but it can be very useful.

-A 3D printer is not an essential tools in an electronics lab, but it can be very useful.
+A 3D printer is not an essential tools in an electronics lab, but it is very useful.
 With a 3D printer you can take your projects to the next level by building personalized box enclosures, robot parts, and much more.
-There a wide variety of 3D printers for all sorts of budgets.
-I have a Creality 3D CR-10 3D printer and I’m really happy with its performance – you can read my review about the Creality CR-10 3D printer here.
-If you’re on a lower budget I recommend the Tevo Tarantula (read review) or the Anet A8 3D printer.
+There is a wide variety of 3D printers for all sorts of budgets.

 Assortment Kits and Electronics Components